-The Wrangler comes standard with part-time four-wheel drive and a two-speed transfer case.
-The Rubicon trim features an electronic locking rear differential and suspension upgrades, which make it the most off-road capable Wrangler in the lineup.
-Reviewers say the Wrangler is as capable tackling tough terrain as it ever was, though some note that the Wrangler Unlimited’s larger size makes it less nimble on trails than the two-door Wrangler.
+The 2015 Wrangler comes standard with part-time four-wheel drive and a two-speed transfer case.
+Rubicon models feature locking front and rear differentials, off-road tires and suspension upgrades, making it the most off-road capable option in the Wrangler lineup.
+Reviewers praise the Wrangler for its excellent off-road prowess and say it’s capable of tackling nearly any type of terrain.

 - "What a hoot.
 We crawled over rocks, forded creeks and generally tackled the most treacherous of terrain without breaking a sweat.
 Well, we did, but the Jeep was universally composed." -- AutoWeek (2012)